Tirrex-Roboterrium/tirrex_workspace/README.md

 The `demo` service is started when the `compile` service exits successfully and execute `ros2 launch fira_tirrex_demo demo.launch.py`.

-It is also possible to run a unique service without recompiling and with a lignthen terminal output
+It is also possible to run a unique service without recompiling and with a lighten terminal output like
 ```
-docker compose run --rm --no-deps demo
+docker compose run --rm --no-deps adap2e_test
 ```

 All the available services are defined in the file [`docker-compose.yml`](docker-compose.yml).